-Although the primary duty to verify identity using the best evidence and means available rests with the real estate firm; in exceptional circumstances a real estate firm may wish to approach an eligible introductory, specifically for the purpose of satisfying itself on a verification of identity that it must complete.
-In these exceptional circumstances, that standard format set out in Appendix E should be used for making the enquiry.
+Although the primary duty to verify identity using the best evidence and means available rests with the law firm; in exceptional circumstances a law firm may wish to approach a third party or eligible introducer specifically for the purpose of satisfying itself on a verification of identity that it must complete.
+In these exceptional circumstances, please refer to guidance via section 23 of this document.